PhilippMundhenk/philippmundhenk.github.io/_posts/2015-09-26-fritzbox-openwrt-vpn.md

 /etc/ipsec/starter.sh &
 ```

-(l4: Firewall)
+#### Firewall
-The required setup of the firewall is explained in (ref:5) and very nicely also in (ref:6).
-Basically, just follow the commands listed in (ref:6) and you should be good to go.
+The required setup of the firewall is explained in [OpenWRT Wiki - IPSec Firewall](http://wiki.openwrt.org/doc/howto/vpn.ipsec.firewall) and very nicely also in [this blog post](http://blog.netnerds.net/2010/01/setting-up-a-site-to-site-vpn-using-linksys-rv082-and-openwrtopenswan-wrt54gs/).
+Basically, just follow the commands listed in the before blog post and you should be good to go.
 For this, add the following to **/etc/firewall.user**:
 ```
 ### IPSec VPN
 # allow IPSEC